aiida-vasp/aiida-vasp/doc/index.rst

 For demonstrating how easy small changes are, here is how to implement a Calculation plugin, which takes a ParameterData node for kpoints input to run VASP calculations with path type KPOINTS files.
 The first step is to write a new calculation, deriving from BasicCalculation::

-   from aiida.orm.calculation.job.vasp.base import BasicCalculation, Input
+   from aiida_vasp.calcs.base import BasicCalculation, Input

    class KppathCalculation(BasicCalculation):
       kpoints = Input(types='parameter')